 Image via Queensland Environment on Facebook

-25. Blue-Ringed Octopus – tiny but lethal
+25. Blue-Ringed Octopus – Tiny But Lethal

 A blue-ringed octopus with vivid blue circles on its yellowish-brown skin clings to a coral surface, its tentacles curled.